function1st/retailbrandassistant-public/README.md

    ```
    This will automatically update the current date in the system message and start both the backend and frontend.

-2. Interact with the Retail Brand Agent through the browser.
+2. Interact with the Retail Brand Assistant through the browser.

 3. To stop the application:
    ```bash